- Nephropathy is the leading cause of kidney failure in the United States.

-Nephropathy, or kidney disease, is among the most serious complications for many diabetics and the leading cause of kidney failure in the United States.
-According to the National Institutes of Health (NIH), there were more than 398,861 Americans with end-stage kidney disease living by means of dialysis in 2009.
-Like other diseases associated with type 2 diabetes, nephropathy has few early symptoms or warning signs.
-Damage to the kidneys can occur for as long as a decade before the first symptoms even appear.
+Nephropathy, or kidney disease, is among the most serious complications for many people with diabetes.
+It’s the leading cause of kidney failure in the United States.
+According to the National Kidney Foundation, 465,000 Americans have end-stage kidney disease and are living by means of dialysis.
+Nephropathy has few early symptoms or warning signs, similar to other diseases associated with type 2 diabetes.
+Damage to the kidneys from nephropathy can occur for as long as a decade before the first symptoms appear.

 - high cholesterol